KSiXing/Crash-Courses/Crash Course - Java/README.md

 <summary>Pure Functions and No Side Effects</summary>

 ### What is it?
 A pure function is one that returns the same output for the same given input.
-It is free from side effects such as `System.out::println`
+It is free from side effects such as `System.out::println`.
+Side effects can be the modification of attributes in the program not contained within the function, which includes changing the value of a global variable or the use of I/O streams.

 </details>